ECCC-ASTD-MRD/librmn/src/fst/README.md

     //!> [in,out] Query used for the search.
 Will be rewinded before doing the search, but when the function returns,
     //!> it will be pointing to the end of its search. fst_query* query,
+    //!> [out] (Optional) List of records found.
+The list must be already allocated, but the records are considered uninitialized.
+    //!> This means they will be overwritten and if they contained any memory allocation, it will be lost.
+    //!> If NULL, it will just be ignored. fst_record* results,
-    fst_record* results,          //!< [in,out] List of records found.
-The list must be already allocated const int32_t max_num_results //!< [in] Size of the given list of records.
+    const int32_t max_num_results //!< [in] Size of the given list of records.
 We will stop looking if we find that many );